classic-addon-manager/addons/README.md

 > If your in-game addon uses spaces for its name then your `name` field and addon_name.yaml file MUST use underscores `_` rather than space.

 #### Addon declaration explanation
-A addon declaration (plugin.yaml) file must consist of 7 fields, there are .
+A addon declaration (plugin.yaml) file must consist of 7 fields, there are also optional fields you may fill out.

 1. name (required)
 2. alias (required)